What is the Operating Margin Ratio?

-Operating margin ratio is the ratio of operating income to the revenue of the business.
+The operating margin ratio is the ratio of operating income to the revenue of the business.
 It highlights the operating income of the business as a percentage of the revenue.
-To put in simple words, the operating margin ratio tells the contribution of company’s operations towards the profitability.
+To put it in simple words, this ratio tells the contribution of a company’s operations toward profitability.

-The operating profit is the profit of the company after paying the different variable costs of production like raw material purchase, wages, labor cost, etc. The operating ratio displays the efficiency of an organization in controlling its cost.
-One time transactions or unique costs do not form part of operating margin ratio.
+The operating profit is the company’s profit after paying the different variable costs of production like raw material purchase, wages, labor cost, etc. The operating ratio displays the efficiency of an organization in controlling its cost.
+One-time transactions or unique costs do not form part of the operating margin ratio.
 This ratio is also termed as return on sales ratio.

-Before understanding the formula, it is important to know the significance of operating margin ratio.
+Before understanding the formula, it is important to know the significance of this ratio.

 Significance of Operating Margin Ratio

-- A company with higher operating margin ratio is financially sound.
+- A company with a higher ratio is financially sound.
 It can easily pay its fixed costs and interest on the debt.

-- A company with good operating ratio can successfully survive during the economic crisis.
+- A company with a good operating margin ratio can successfully survive during an economic crisis.

-- Only a company with higher operating margin ratio can successfully compete with the competitors by lowering the price of products to such level that competitors will not be able to survive.
+- Only a company with a higher operating margin ratio can successfully compete with the competitors by lowering the price of products to such a level that competitors will not be able to survive.

 Let us now have a look at the formula